-Current staffing levels and the need for additional equipment and chemicals limits the ability of local governments to operate an integrated program as required under Chapter 388 F.S. in protecting the public's health.
+Current staffing levels and the need for additional equipment and chemicals limits the ability of local governments to operate an integrated program as required under Chapter 388, F.S. in protecting the public's health.
 Although additional state funding in recent years has allowed mosquito control agencies to address short-term needs, an expanded dedicated funding commitment from the state would allow for long-term program planning and ensure the availability of well-trained staff.
+Additionally, the Florida Department of Agriculture and Consumer Service (FDACS), along with the Florida Department of Health (FDOH), provides invaluable support and coordination between the many mosquito control programs in the State.
+While COVID-19 was fortunately not a mosquito borne disease, FDACS responded to the lack of training opportunities due to COVID-19 by providing virtual training for Florida mosquito control staff to satisfy licensing requirements.